-Office Term of Office Term Began Qualifications President 4 Years January 20, 2021 PRESIDENT/VICE- PRESIDENT At least 35 years old, natural- born citizen of the United States, registered voter, resident of the U.S. for at least 14 years.
+Office Term of Term Qualifications Office Begins President 4 Years 2 Term Limit January 20, 2021 PRESIDENT/VICE-PRESIDENT At least 35 years old, natural-born citizen of the United States, registered voter, resident of the U.S. for at least (for a total of 8 years) 14 years.
 [U.S. Const., Art.
 II, § 1, cl.
-5] Central Committee 4 Years By their bylaws CENTRAL COMMITTEE Candidates for this office must be citizens of the United States, and a registered voter of the jurisdiction qualified to vote in the central committee election when nomination papers are issued and continuously throughout the term of office.
-A member of the committee must remain a resident of the county, affiliated with the party, during the term of office. §§ 7209, 7214, 7407, 7412, 7654, 7659
+5; 20 th Amend. § 1] Central Committee 4 Years By their bylaws CENTRAL COMMITTEE Candidates for this office must be citizens of the United States, and a registered voter of the jurisdiction qualified to vote in the central committee election when nomination papers are issued and continuously throughout the term of office.
+A member of the committee must remain a resident of the county, affiliated with the party, during the term of office.
+[EC § 7209, 7214, 7407, 7412, 7654, 7659]